Isap31/SproutAgent-2026/README.md

 ## The Solution

-BridgeAI is a proactive AI guidance agent that:
+BagelAI is a proactive AI guidance agent that:

 - Lives on your **home screen widget** — zero friction, always present
 - Identifies what you are trying to accomplish and surfaces the exact AI tool or prompt that solves it